AndreasHeger/CGATReport/doc/Gallery.rst

    A scatter plot with colours.

-A scatter plot with pairwise variables, multiple plots:
+A scatter plot built from single trackers using the :class:`Transformer.TransformerCombinations` transformer.

 .. report:: Trackers.SingleColumnDataExample
    :render: scatter-plot